thepirat000/CachingFramework.Redis/COLLECTIONS.md

 ### Redis string as a number

-If the contents of the redis string can be parsed as an integer/double, the value can be changed in one operation with the `IncrementBy` / `IncrementByFloat` methods.
+Overloads of the `Set` and `GetSet` methods are provided for setting the string value as an integer or a floating point number.
+The value can be changed in one operation with the `IncrementBy` / `IncrementByFloat` methods.
+Use the `AsInteger` and `AsFloat` to get the long/double value represented by the string.

 For example to maintain a real-time counter of the users online.